Updated: Mar 4

 Religious discrimination includes treating an individual (an applicant or employee ) unfavorably.
 Not only are people belonging to traditional, organized religions such as Buddhism, Christianity, Hinduism, Islam, and Judaism protected by the law, but also those who have genuinely held religious, ethical or moral convictions.
 Religious discrimination can also include treating someone differently because that individual is married to (or associated with) a person of a specific religion.
+You should consult immediately with an employment lawyer if you feel you've been discriminated against due to your religious believes.

 Religious Discrimination In The Workplace